 - Remove from the stove, drain the water if necessary.

-- In a nonstick 5 to 6 quart Dutch oven, melt 2 tablespoons butter over medium heat.
+- In a nonstick pan, melt 2 tablespoons butter over medium heat.

 - Add carrots, celery, and onion and cook until tender and golden, about 12-15 minutes.

-- In same Dutch oven, melt remaining 2 tablespoons butter over medium heat.
+- In the same nonstick pan, melt the remaining 2 tablespoons butter over medium heat.

-- Cover with foil and bake until heated through, about 20 minutes.
+- Cover with foil and bake until heated for about 20 minutes.